hacatu/neonwhite_seed_finder/README.md

 So that means we can represent the nth output as `A[n]*s + B[n] mod 2^31-1` for any seed `s`, for some constants `A[n]` and `B[n]`.

 Implementing this naively is about 1% slower than just implementing the rng directly (but within variation).

-But we can do a meet in the middle type thing where we store `A[n]*s_hi` and `A[n]*s_lo + B[n]` and add them together.
+I have tried a lot of optimizations, but so far nothing has been meaningfully faster:
+- Split `s = s_hi + s_lo` and store a table of `A[n]*s_lo + B[n]` for every `s_lo, n` so that each thread computes `A[n]*s_hi` only once and then for each rng output we just have to do one memory load and one 32 bit modulo add.
+Computing `A[n]*s_lo + B[n] mod 2^31-1` is not actually slower because we can actually do it with 32 bit multiplication and some bitshifts.
+- Flatten the rules on the cpu like we do on the gpu so that it's faster to read them.
+- Combine some of the rules to create the most powerful single subset rule that is implied by our rules, so that we can pre-filter with only bitvecs.
+Since most of the cost is computing all the rng outputs, this turns out to not help (though I may have messed it up).

 ## Possible Improvements/TODO:
-- Change CPU implementation to include speedups from GPU impl (flatten rules into byte vectors and use meet in the middle to compute rng outputs).
-I know this would be about 2x faster since I accidentally ran the opencl code on the CPU before fixing it to select the correct device instead of the first device.
-- Add `best` subcommand
+- Add `best` subcommand (currently, neonlite/eventtracker do not seem to output to latest.log or any other file during a rush, so I would probably have to fork eventtracker or look into livesplit (though livesplit is not suitable because it does not work with shuffle mode))
 - Add GUI
-- For a lot of conditions, like "the first x levels must contain these levels", we can greatly simplify shuffling and filtering.
-For example, if we only have `k` subset rules, we can just "color" every level one of `k+1` colors and use `ceil(lb(k+1))` bits per element of the shuffle instead of 8.
-This is only really worth pursuing in the extreme case when k=1.
-That is, we want the first x levels to contain these levels, so we just represent the shuffle as a 96 bit vector with 1s for the levels we want and 0s for others, shuffle this bit vector, and check if the first x bits contain enough 1s at the end.
-This is low priority because although it would be easy, it only really works for simple conditions with one subset rule and no sequence rules.
-Although basically all realistic queries will be one or two subset rules about the beginning and/or end of the shuffle, so I might do just those cases, since it is likely over 2x faster.